mghwajin/eos-basics/wiki/system-maintenance/mirror-maintenance-guide.md

 ### What is GPGME?
  **GnuPG** and **GPGME** are two tools are used to safely encrypt/decrypt the package files that `pacman` retrieves from package databases.
 If mirrors cannot access package databases (or are out of sync), you may see `GPGME` or `PGP` related errors.
-- The [GPGME](https://www.gnupg.org/software/gpgme/index.html) library is used to provide applications easier access to GnuPG functions.
+- The [GPGME](https://www.gnupg.org/software/gpgme/index.html) (or GnuPG Made Easy) library is used to provide applications easier access to GnuPG functions.

 - [GnuPG](https://www.gnupg.org/documentation/index.html) is a command-line interface (CLI) tool.
 As a **universal crypto engine**, it is often used as the **crypto backend** for many applications.